15 Interesting Facts About Brisbane That You Might Not Know

 Also known as Australia’s nature capital, Brisbane has the advantage of nature due to the presence of many green spaces there, its sustainability credentials and its unique connection to nature.

-In 1859 Brisbane was given the title of a municipality (a city which has its own local government).
-Followed by which the city was named after Sir Thomas MacDougall Brisbane.
+In 1859, Brisbane was given the title of a municipality (a city which has its own local government).
+The city was named after Sir Thomas MacDougall Brisbane.
 He was a popular astronomer and the Sixth Governor of New South Wales from 1821 to 1825.

 The Brisbane City Hall is the most popular attraction in Brisbane.
 The City Hall consists of the Museum of Brisbane, a circular concert hall and a grand piano organ.